-Vaccination campaign protected hundreds of women from cervical cancer, study says
+Hundreds saved from cervical cancer by HPV vaccine, study finds

 Cancer Research UK, which funded the work, said the findings were better than expected and that cervical cancer could become a rare disease thanks to vaccines combined with screening.

-HPV vaccination has been introduced in 100 countries to date as part of efforts by the World Health Organization (WHO) to eliminate cervical cancer.
+HPV vaccination has been introduced in 100 countries to date as part of efforts by the World Health Organisation to eliminate cervical cancer.

-Professor Maggie Cruickshank from the University of Aberdeen: “The scale of HPV vaccination effect reported by this study should stimulate vaccination programmes in low and middle-income countries where the problem of cervical cancer is a far greater public health issue than those with well-established systems of vaccination and screening.”
+Professor Maggie Cruickshank from the University of Aberdeen, said: “The scale of HPV vaccination effect reported by this study should stimulate vaccination programmes in low and middle-income countries where the problem of cervical cancer is a far greater public health issue than those with well-established systems of vaccination and screening.”

 Join our new commenting forum